-We are fortunate to have Dr. Peter Marra present research and case studies used to determine the effects of free-ranging domestic cats on wildlife.
-Copies of Pete's book: Cat Wars can be purchased at the event or pre-ordered online and picked up at the event.
-Pete will be available to sign copies.
+We were fortunate to have Dr. Peter Marra present research and case studies used to determine the effects of free-ranging domestic cats on wildlife.

 Dr. Peter Marra is the Head of the Smithsonian Migratory Bird Center.
 He earned an M.S. from Louisiana State University in 1989, a Ph.D. from Dartmouth College in 1998 and has been a conservation scientist at the Smithsonian Institution's Conservation Biology Institute since 1999.